Photo: city view

 Governance

-Sampo Group uses awareness-raising activities offered to employees and contingent workers to prevent and mitigate user risk.
-Such activities include mandatory data privacy training, refresher courses, data protection impact assessment (DPIA) courses, and privacy by design and default courses.
+Sampo Group offers mandatory and regular (e.g. annual) awareness-raising activities to employees and contingent workers to prevent and mitigate user risk.
+Such activities include mandatory data privacy training, refresher courses, data protection impact assessment courses, and privacy by design and default courses.
 These activities help employees and contingent workers understand appropriate data protection, and the risks associated with their actions.
-In addition, the intranet is a source of information for all employees and contingent workers, offering practical help, contacts, training, guidelines, and information on data privacy processes and methods.
+In addition, Sampo Group’s intranet pages are a source of information for all employees and contingent workers, offering practical help, contacts, training, guidelines, and information on data privacy processes and methods.

 Incident reporting and providing remedy